ngrafx/nray/README.md

 ![Broken Bunny Normals][img4]

 Scene files are basically text files that describe the different elements to load in the scene.
-This is the intended syntax, comment line starts with #.
-Have a look at scenes/scene_template.nray for an detailed example of what is available.
+Have a look at [scenes/scene_template.nray](scenes/scene_template.nray) for an detailed example of what is available, commented lines starts with an #

 ### Files and Classes Structure

-Scene is the main class that gather a world (multiple Primitive) and render through a Camera to output an Image.
-Scene::Render() sends Ray to intersect with the world and return Color values;
+Once the program runs, a [Scene](src/scene.h) is created and populated with multiple [Primitives](src/primitive.h).
+Primitive represent objects that can be intersected and thus traced recursively by the main rendering function.
+Primitive have [Materials](src/material.h) that describe how the light interacts with them.
+The Scene::Render method splits the image to render into multiple small sections (called tiles) and add them to a queue. the method then initializes multiple threads and have render all the tiles, one after the other.
+It is the most common form of multithreading in the commercial raytracers.

-Primitives are the intersectable objects.
-Primitive is the base virtual class and every other object is derived from there (BVH, Triangle...)
+For each tile we use the [Camera](src/camera.h) to throw multiple [Rays](src/geometry.h) (one per pixel samples to be correct) through every pixel.
+We then find out if the Ray intersect any scene Primitive.
+If so then we compute the lighting information using its Material and scatter the Ray further.
+We then take the average of all those color samples and set the final pixel color in the [Image](src/image.h).
+Once all the thread have finished rendering all the tiles we write the Image to disk as a .png file and exit the program.

-Material is what describe the Primitive surface's properties, how it interacts with the light.
-There's a few different Material, all inheriting from the base class (LambertianMaterial, DielectricMaterial...)
+The rest of the code just helps support and implement those main classes, for example the [parsing functions](src/parser.h) parse the different file inputs to generate data that nray understands.

 ## Additional Rubric Points